Coronavirus fatigue is fueling defiance in Tokyo, even as the case count rises

 Prime Minister Shinzo Abe said Thursday he would not call for a state of emergency despite the fact that more infections are being identified now than during the first state of emergency in April, which lasted for nearly seven weeks.

 "The situation is very different from that time," he said.
-"We are not in the situation that needs to issue the state of emergency immediately, but we will keep the close eyes with high sense of alert."
+"We are not in a situation where a state of emergency needs to be issued immediately, but we will keep close eyes on it with a high sense of alert."

 But critics like 21-year-old university student Soma IIzuka accuse Abe of shying away from leadership at a time when it's needed most.